chaitin/SafeLine/mcp_server/README.md

 private transport.
 Do not set `MCP_PUBLISH_ADDRESS=0.0.0.0` on an untrusted network without TLS termination.

-If authentication is enabled but state has not been initialized, the server refuses to start.
-Explicit rotation is available locally:
+The server refuses to start while this state is missing, so a deployment cannot serve any request before the token exists.
+Explicit rotation is available
+locally:

 ```bash
 docker compose run --rm mcp_server auth rotate